What is the ASC?

 The Australian Sports Commission (ASC) is a statutory authority within the Australian Government’s Department of Health portfolio.
 It was established in 1985 and operates under the Australian Sports Commission Act 1989.
 The ASC is governed by a board of commissioners appointed by the Australian Government.
 The board determines the ASC’s overall direction, decides on actual allocation of resources and policy for delegated decisions, and is accountable to the Minister of Sport and to Parliament.

 The ASC is focused on getting more Australians participating and excelling in sport, by:

 - delivering key programs in line with the Australian Government’s sport policy objectives;

 - providing financial support and other assistance to national sporting organisations to deliver participation and high performance results and improve their capability, sustainability and effectiveness; and

 - building collaboration, alignment and effectiveness within the Australian sport sector.

 The ASC is administered from Canberra at the Australian Institute of Sport (AIS) Bruce campus.
 Other AIS operations are located in Adelaide, Brisbane, Gold Coast, Melbourne, Perth and Sydney, as well as Spain, Italy and the United Kingdom.
-The ASC also has close to 60 Active After-school Communities program offices across Australia.

 What we do